-Beginning in August 2017, ETSU is implementing a new curriculum process system, Curriculog.
+Beginning August 2017, ETSU implemented a new curriculum process system, Curriculog.
 This software interfaces with Acalog, which supports our online undergraduate and graduate catalogs.
-Curriculog allows us to import and export information from and to the catalogs.
+Curriculog allows users to import and export information from and to the catalogs.

 Curriculog contains several proposals developed by ETSU staff and reviewed by ETSU faculty.
 There are three categories of proposal forms: courses, programs, and other THEC (Tennessee Higher Education Commission) or ETSU forms.

 Catalog Production Timeline

 Official programs of study are presented in the ETSU catalogs.
 The deadline for catalog revisions regarding curricular matters that change graduation requirements is February 15 of each year (see Catalog Production Timeline).
 Curricular actions earning final approval after the deadline will be deferred to the subsequent catalog and will take effect in the fall term to which that catalog applies.
 Editorial changes that clarify or correct errors without changing curricula, requirements, or policies may be implemented at any time.
 In order to meet the February 15 catalog deadline, a proposal for a substantive curriculum revision must have all approvals prior to the deadline.